Opinion | How America became a nation of the woke and the wary, walking on eggshells

 The change discouraged racial and sexual harassment.
 At the considerable cost, Heriot argues, of “strengthen[ing] identity politics while weakening support for free expression” concerning race or sex.
 Because employers could be liable for a “hostile environment” created by employees, the change regarding remedial measures “made it pay for employers to start vigilantly policing their employees’ speech.”
 Because there were now “generous remedies for a vaguely defined wrong” — a “hostile environment” could be the cumulative effect of small annoyances — employers tended toward “zero tolerance” policies.

 So, a multibillion-dollar training (“consciousness-raising,” updated) industry was born to supplement the programs of corporations’ burgeoning human resources bureaucracies.
-Heriot says trainers and administrators wished to justify not just their basic services, but also the expansion of them: “The level of sensitivity they promoted grew ever more exacting, as exemplified by the popularization of the concepts of micro-aggressions and white privilege.”
+Heriot says trainers and administrators wished to justify not just their basic services but also the expansion of them: “The level of sensitivity they promoted grew ever more exacting, as exemplified by the popularization of the concepts of micro-aggressions and white privilege.”

 For the sensitivity industry, the concepts of microaggressions and zero tolerance have become gifts that can never stop giving.
-Mostly invisible, the aggressions can only be identified by the sensitivity industry’s experts.
+Mostly invisible, the aggressions can be identified only by the sensitivity industry’s experts.
 Everyone else cannot be too careful.

 It has become legally fraught for employees to say “the most qualified person should get the job,” or “America is the land of opportunity,” or “America is a melting pot,” or “All lives matter.”
 America has become the land of wary people walking on eggshells.
 Vague, shifting definitions of “harassment” inhibit the exercise of First Amendment speech rights.